 Adams became the next President, and Thomas Jefferson was elected as the third President in 1800, along with Madison’s help.
 Madison was made Jefferson’s Secretary of State.
 As France was at war with most of Europe then, Napoleon needed funds.
 As Secretary of State, Madison helped negotiate the Louisiana Purchase in 1803 under Jefferson, effectively doubling the territory of the United States.
 He dispatched Louis and Clark to survey this purchase.
 Madison, Wisconsin, is named in his honor.

 As the fourth President of the United States, the main event during Madison’s presidency was the War of 1812.
 France and Britain were at war, but Madison did not want to enter the war.
 However, Britain was seizing U.S. trade ships, and he finally felt he had no choice.
 In 1812 he asked Congress to declare war on Britain.

 He was the first President to accompany his troops into battle during the War of 1812 when the British marched into Washington, D.C.
 Grabbing a pair of dueling pistols, he led his men both into battle as well as a retreat as the British set the White House and Capitol building on fire.

-Notably, just before the British set fire to the White House during the War of 1812, she took the time to pack the silver and save many important documents, as well as the canvas portion of a famous portrait of George Washington by Lansdowne, before they escaped from the British advance.
+Notably, just before the British set fire to the White House during the War of 1812, she took the time to pack the silver and save many important documents, as well as the canvas portion of a famous Lansdowne portrait of George Washington by Gilbert Stuart (at right), before they escaped from the British advance.

-Though he was considered sickly for much of his life, he lived to the age of 85, outliving all other signers of the Constitution.
-His doctor offered him stimulants that would keep him alive until July 4 on the 60th anniversary of the Declaration of Independence.
+Though he was considered sickly for much of his life, he lived to 85, outliving all other signers of the Constitution.
+His doctor offered stimulants that would keep him alive until July 4, the 60th anniversary of the Declaration of Independence.
 Both Jefferson and Adams had died on the 50th anniversary of that date.

 Bill Petro, your friendly neighborhood historian